Klooven/sass-plus/README.md

 # sass-plus
 > Sass + a little bit more

 **WIP!
-This tool is not ready yet.
 Some features are missing and some might not work as expected.**

 `sass-plus` is a convenient CLI tool for quickly generating CSS from SCSS.
 In addition to the "generic" Sass-compiler, `sass-plus` enables the following automatically (in exchange for opinionated defaults):